Skip to main content Skip to search Skip to search

 Description

-In Lesson for the Wolf, young readers meet a wolf who spends his days admiring all the other animals of the tundra.
+In the time before animals were as they are today, Wolf spends his days admiring all the other animals.
 Not content to simply be a wolf, happy and hunting with his pack, he watches the owls, wolverines, and caribou with envy, wishing that he could be like them.

-Wishing that he could be anything other than a wolf.
+Wishing he could be anything other than a wolf.

-But when the magic of the Land finally grants his wish, this wolf finds out that what he admires may not be what he really wants in the end.
+When the magic of the land finally grants his wish, Wolf finds out that what he admires may not be what he really wants in the end.

 About the authors